datamllab/pyodds/README.md

   - **State-of-the-art Anomaly Detection Approaches** including **Statistical/Machine Learning/Deep Learning** models with unified APIs and detailed documentation;

   - **Powerful Data Analysis Mechanism** which supports both **static and time-series data** analysis with flexible time-slice(sliding-window) segmentation.

+  - **Automated Machine Learning** PyODDS describes the first attempt to incorporate automated machine learning with outlier detection, and belongs to one of the first attempts to extend automated machine learning concepts into real- world data mining tasks

 The Full API Reference can be found in [`handbook`](https://pyodds.github.io/).